 Remote Workers Statistics Before the Pandemic

-47% of employees had never worked remotely before the pandemic.
+- 47% of employees had never worked remotely before the pandemic, but a 2022 survey showed that 36% were expected to work remotely permanently.

 The remote workforce was a lot smaller before the pandemic.
 Only 17% of US employees worked from home five days or more per week.
 However, it quickly became evident that this work model doesn’t impede productivity and offers a range of benefits to both employers and employees.